SickGear/SickGear.Docker/README.md

-# SickGear dockerized
+# SickGear dockerized :: Git enabled build

-This image aims to be a best practices compliant docker image for SickGear.
+This image DOES NOT aim to be a best practices compliant docker image for SickGear.
-There are no moving parts inside the image and the image can be invoked with the `--read-only` flag.
+There are moving parts inside the image that facilitate updates and changing SickGear branches using git.

 The image is intentionally kept small and is based on the Alpine variation of the Python image.